 “There wasn’t a whole lot left to collect,” Thompson said.
 “They took evidence out of the car.”

 Tellis’ face remained stoic and unemotional throughout the trip, and it appeared nothing was said between Tellis and his lawyers as they visited these scenes.

-“He was introduced to Jessica through a friend at a gas station in Courtland, Mississippi,” Blunt said in court Thursday.
+“He was introduced to Jessica through a friend at a gas station in Courtland, Mississippi,” FBI Agent Dustin Blount said in court Thursday.
 “They would ride around a lot together, numerous times.
 He went as far to say they at one time had a sexual relationship.
 He stated they were in the passenger seat, and he went into detail to say the passenger seat was reclined back and he was sitting in the passenger seat and Jessica Chambers was on top of him.”

 Blount also said Tellis told him he’d deleted any references to Chambers from his phone in the days after her death.
 Blount testified that Tellis told him Chambers and her friend Kesha Myers were smoking marijuana that morning but that he did not smoke with them.

 Thompson showed jurors two cameras outside of the gas station, one that appears to be pointing toward Tellis' home.
 More testimony regarding the surveillance video captured from the gas station is expected in the coming days.

 [Top photo: Provided by the Chambers Family; Other Photos: Emma Kerr for Oxygen]